stepleton/cameo/aphid/README.md

 12 January 2020: Upgraded `profile.py` to Python 3.5; the Apple can now command
 the emulator to use a different boot image or cease emulation.
 (Tom Stepleton)

+24 January 2021: Many changes, including the "magic blocks" plugin mechanism, the Selector program, and a bug fix that allows a Lisa to boot reliably from a Cameo/Aphid attached to the upper port of a 2-port parallel expansion card.
+(Tom Stepleton)